Kayn-Pleiades/Employee-Tracker/README.md

 ### Commit 20: No manager
 I learned that I need to use null and not "" or "null" to set a value to null.
 Now employees without managers can be added.

+### Commit 21: Employee with manager
+Now employees that have managers can be added as well.
+There is a lot of added functionality I'd like to this if I have time.
+Like selecting a department and then only roles from that department show.